New Intake to MiniBoss Business School (Harvard for Kids)

 The secret is to make the call, he said.
 "Most people never ask, and sometimes that's what separates the people that do things from the people that just dream about them."

-ABOUT MINIBOSS & BIGBOSS BUSINESS SCHOOL (UK)
+ABOUT MINIBOSS BUSINESS SCHOOL (UK)

-COACH PROGRAM FOR PARENTS
+COACH PROGRAMME FOR PARENTS

 MINIBOSS BUSINESS SCHOOL